-"Boogie Woogie Man" Jimmy Valiant traveled the world as a professional wrestler for nearly sixty years.
-He is now two days away from wrestling his final ever match.
-On the eve of this special occasion, we look back on his illustrious career and what he has in store for the exciting new chapter in his life.
+"Boogie Woogie Man" Jimmy Valiant has hung up his boots after traveling the world as a professional wrestler for nearly sixty years.
+We look back on his illustrious career and what he has in store for the exciting new chapter in his life.

 The Incomparable Jimmy Valiant